 UK Visa English Language Requirements 2026

 UK Visas and Immigration uses the Common European Framework of Reference for Languages (CEFR) to set English proficiency standards across all visa routes.
 The framework is codified in the Immigration Rules at Appendix English Language, which lists approved Secure English Language Tests (SELTs), required CEFR levels by route, and the eight exemption categories.
-Failing to provide acceptable English language evidence is a frequent refusal ground — particularly where applicants take tests at non-approved centres or fail to obtain the "UKVI CEFR threshold met" certification statement essential for UK visa purposes.
+Failing to provide acceptable English language evidence is one of the most common UK visa refusal reasons — particularly where applicants test at non-approved centres or fail to obtain the "UKVI CEFR threshold met" certification statement essential for UK visa purposes.

 CEFR Levels Explained for UK Visa Applications

-CEFR levels for UK visas range from A1 (Breakthrough — basic phrases) through A2 (Waystage — routine situations), B1 (Threshold — main points of standard speech), B2 (Vantage — complex topics fluently), C1 (Effective Operational — sophisticated expression), to C2 (Mastery — near-native).
-UK visa requirements use levels A1 through C1 depending on route.
-From 26 March 2027, settlement applications require B2 (previously B1).
+CEFR levels run from A1 (Breakthrough — basic phrases), A2 (Waystage — routine situations), B1 (Threshold — main points of standard speech), B2 (Vantage — complex topics fluently), C1 (Effective Operational — sophisticated expression), to C2 (Mastery — near-native).
+UK visas use A1 through C1 depending on route.
+Skilled Worker entry is B2 from 8 January 2026; settlement rises to B2 from 26 March 2027.

 | CEFR Level | Description | IELTS Equivalent | Primary UK Visa Use |